kjnebel/ChartApp/README.md

 ## Backend setup
 To start the backup you will first want to create and activate a virtual environment in the ChartAppBackend/chartapp-backend folder using the following commands for windows:
-$ python3 -m venv env
+$ python -m venv env
 $ env\Scripts\activate

 And for Mac: